brkarcher/brkarcher.github.io/src/requiem-12.md

 "Valthan.
 Speak plainly."

 "Why don't you, friend?
 You're a fugitive.
-The reeve of Fertheaux has successfully petitioned the Marquis for your arrest.
+The reeve of Fertheaux has successfully petitioned your Marquis for your arrest.
 Word reached me several days ago.
-The Baron intends to honor it, though he did not know you'd come knocking."
+The Baron intends to honor the warrant on this Marquis' behalf, though he did not know you'd come knocking."

 I took his advice—not doing anything I might regret—and clammed up.
 The ranger was waiting just outside the door, within shouting distance of the rest of the household citizens-at-arms.
+That door was the only exit.
 I was not adequately prepared for an escape.

 How did he know?
 I had believed we had traveled well ahead of any such news.
 Since I wasn't at my post in Ilianath, there would be nobody for Henri to prevail upon to send a message faster than the speed of a march down the old league roads.
-And no obvious couriers had passed us.
+And no obvious couriers had passed us as we had done just that.
 I hadn't been worrying about this at all.
 If only I had been.

 Valthan shook his head again.
 Sadly, this time.
 More ersatz sympathy?
 It was hard to say.
 "Friend, tell me what you intend.
 Perhaps I can help."